-Mission/Objective: To develop and implement a model program designed to facilitate the provision of pro bono outpatient PT services in existing clinics throughout Illinois.
+PT Access is a model program designed to facilitate the provision of pro bono outpatient physical therapy (PT) services in existing clinics throughout Illinois.

-This committee has now designed a program that will recruit volunteer PT’s from participating PT clinics who will agree to treat low income, uninsured patients and clients in their clinics.
-These patients will be referred from cooperating medical clinics that provide low cost or free care.
-These clinics will screen referred patients to ensure that they meet program criteria of being uninsured and below a 250% poverty level income.
+The PT Access program will recruit volunteer PTs from participating PT clinics who are willing to treat low- income, uninsured patients and clients in their clinics.
+These patients will be referred from cooperating medical clinics that provide low-cost or free care.
+These clinics will screen referred patients to ensure they meet program criteria of being uninsured and below a 250% poverty level income.
 Participating PT clinics can accept as many or as few referrals as they desire each month.

-This program will be piloted in DuPage County in the next few months.
-Following implementation and a 6-month program evaluation, it is hoped that this program can be expanded across Illinois with PT volunteers from each IPTA district.
+This program will be piloted in DuPage County in fourth quarter of 2020.
+Following its implementation and after a six-month program evaluation, it is our hope that this program can be expanded throughout Illinois with PT volunteers serving in every IPTA district.